0x1001/isock/isock/README.txt

 **Simple client - server library based on TCP SocketServer**

 iSocket is a library that allows very rapid development of client - server applications in Python.
 If you develop software that runs on several machines which communicate with each other this library might come in handy.

 Main features:
 - Very simple server configuration.
 - Easy way to transfer back and forth complex data structures (everything that is pickable can be send and receive).
 - iSocket structure allows clean design of your application.
 - Client can easily access variables on server.

-iSocket is writen in Python 2.7 and works on Windows and Linux.
+iSocket is written in Python 2.7 and works on Windows and Linux.
 Source code can be found here: https://github.com/0x1001/isock

 iSocket installation
 --------------------